 I know it might sound like an uncreative tactic.

 But, you see, beyond a point, working on your creative skills alone will give you diminishing returns.
 If you look around at skilled content creators, you’ll find that almost all of them hang around in the company of super influential personalities.
 They are also laser-focused on getting their name up on established media houses.

 Well, social proof from an established authority in your industry can catapult your reputation overnight.
 Now, this proof could include individuals with a huge personal brand.
 And even media mentions and guest posts at established websites.

 What kind of opinion will you form of a person that has been published at SO MANY huge publications?
 It shows that their work has been vetted by the gatekeepers numerous established websites.

 Which brings me to the next aspect that closely knits along with building your reputation – investing your time in building relationships.
-On the top of creating valuable high-quality content, you need to “focus on the relationship.”
+On top of creating valuable high-quality content, you need to “focus on the relationship.”
 Take it from Aaron himself:

 In their recent research, Buzzsumo found that influencers with a higher retweet rate can significantly impact the number of shares on a post.